mobazha/smart-contracts/contracts/escrow/EscrowSpec.md

 ## Intended Use of the Escrow contract

 The Escrow contract will store the escrowed funds and state information for _every_ Mobazha trade that is using BSC (or ERC20 tokens) as the medium of exchange.
 (We could have, instead, opted to deploy a new escrow contract for each BSC-based trade -- thereby siloing escrowed funds from each trade in their own smart contract.
 However, we think the gas requirements for doing so are cost prohibitive, and we fear that would introduce too much friction into BSC-based trades).
-Mobazha trades that use BNB/ERC20 as the medium of exchange are intended to follow the same protocol as those that use a UTXO-based coin as the medium of exchange -- and the escrow smart contract is intended to facilitate that.
+Mobazha trades that use ETH/ERC20 as the medium of exchange are intended to follow the same protocol as those that use a UTXO-based coin as the medium of exchange -- and the escrow smart contract is intended to facilitate that.

 ### Funding the Trade

-Buyers initiate a trade by creating/storing a _Transaction_ struct in the Escrow contract and (simultaneously) funding the transaction by sending BNB (or ERC20 tokens) to the Escrow contract.
+Buyers initiate a trade by creating/storing a _Transaction_ struct in the Escrow contract and (simultaneously) funding the transaction by sending ETH (or ERC20 tokens) to the Escrow contract.
 At this point the transaction is in the _FUNDED_ state.
-While in the _FUNDED_ state, the buyer may add more BNB (or ERC20 tokens) to escrow if necessary.
+While in the _FUNDED_ state, the buyer may add more ETH (or ERC20 tokens) to escrow if necessary.
 Adding more funds to escrow _does not_ result in any changes to _timeoutHours_ (see next section).

 ### Releasing Funds from Escrow